kvutien/Tutorial-truffle-react-hooks/devtutorial/devTuto-2.md

 Let's take advantage of the simplicity of this dApp to see how to develop starting from scratch and reach the same result.
 This process can be generalized to all your future developments.

 * In [Part 1](./devTuto-1.md) we presented the scaffolding of the dApp and the dependencies,
-* In this Part 2 we code the Solidity frontend,
+* In this Part 2 we code the Solidity backend,
-* In Part 3 we code the JavaScript React backend,
+* In [Part 3](./devTuto-3.md) we code the JavaScript React frontend,
 * In [Part 4](./devTuto-4.md) we publish our work on Github.

 ## Modify `truffle-config.js`